tehapo/Clara/README.md

 </VerticalLayout>
 ```

-4) Save this XML file as a resource in your classpath as ```MyFirstClaraLayout.xml```.
-Next you should create a plain old Java class with the name ```MyFirstClaraController``` and add it to the same Java package as the XML file.
+5) Create a plain old Java class with the name ```MyFirstClaraController``` and add it to the same Java package as the XML file.
 Binding this controller to the components in the XML layout is done with annotations.
 Add the following two methods to your controller class.

 ```java
 // The value "my-button" of the annotation is a reference to the id attribute in the XML layout.